romanenko/covid19-safety-information/README.md

-# Creating a COVID-19 info chatbot with Facebook app and Wit.ai
+# Creating a COVID-19 info Chatbot for Facebook Messenger with Wit.ai

-You are going to create a Facebook Messenger Chatbot in this tutorial, which will inform users whether it's safe to perform a certain activity or not.
-It will also provide a handy advice on how to stay safe during COVID-19 pandemic.
+You are going to create a Facebook Messenger Chatbot in this tutorial, which will inform users whether it's safe to perform a certain activity during COVID-19 pandemic.

 - **[Tutorial](https://romanenko.github.io/covid19-safety-information/)**
 - [Watch the short video about it](https://youtu.be/TF0dnHiiUzg)

-## After finishing this tutorial, you and your students will know
+## After finishing this tutorial, you and your students will learn:

 - How to create a Facebook App
 - How to create a [Wit.ai](http://wit.ai) App